w3f/PSPs/PSPs/drafts/psp-5.md

 ## TODO
 - Why is the client side `id` mandatory while `protocolId` is not?
 - Shouldn't `id` and `protocolId` be the same field/value?
-- What does "format" of the ss58 address format mean?
+- The ss58 address format should also be a PSP.
 - In the (kusama) JSON file, the `property` field has certain key/value pairs, but the Substrate code accepts anything.
 This behaviour makes sense in terms of the genesis parameters, since those values just get inserted into the state storage.
 But how can `property` be useful if those values are not predefined?
 - What does the second object in `"genesis"` > `"raw"` do?
 See: `"raw": [{},{}]`
 - Since Polkadot has not been released yet, why is `"consensusEngine"` a legacy field?